christofsteel/pyautosplit/README.md

   'mid_boss' : {}
 }
 ```
 In this example the first split is triggered when the event `first_level` happens.
-The next split would be the first subsplit of `mid_boss`, the next split would be `second_level`.
+The next split would be the first subsplit of `second_level`, namely `mid_boss`, the next split would be `second_level` itself.

 The names of the splits reference events as defined in the game file.